jonasmalacofilho/dell-i15-7572-hobbes/README.md

-# Notes and config files for Hobbes – Dell Inspiron 15 7572 laptop
+# Notes and config files for Hobbes
+_a Dell Inspiron 15 7572 laptop_

 ## Linux